Veronica Cale: Film

 Veronica Cale appears in Wonder Woman: Bloodlines, voiced by Constance Zimmer.
 This version is the head of Cale Pharmaceuticals; the secret mastermind behind Villainy Inc., who she sought to use to invade Themyscira and steal their technology for personal gain; and killer of Julia Kapatelis, which would lead to Villainy Inc. converting Julia's daughter Vanessa into Silver Swan.
-Veronica poses as Wonder Woman's ally throughout the film, but in a mid-credits scene Diana confronts her and reveals that she now knows everything, telling Veronica that she and Themyscira will be ready to fight back if she still means to invade.
+Additionally, she poses as Wonder Woman's ally until the latter eventually discovers the truth.

 Video games

 Veronica Cale appears in DC Universe Online, voiced by Debra Cole.